 If you decide to work through an agency to adopt domestically or internationally, you must first determine which agency is the right fit for you.
 Once you have settled on an agency, you will sign a contract with them outlining the services provided and be assigned a case manager who will help lead you through the process.
 For domestic adoptions, families often choose to work with an agency in their general geographic area as this adds to the convenience of coordinating home study and post-placement visits as well as any required classes/training prior to the adoption.
 For international adoptions, families will often work with two agencies – a placing agency (to facilitate the actual adoption process and placement) and a home study agency (to coordinate home study and post-placement reports).
 Because of this, a placing agency does not necessarily need to be in the same geographic area as the family.
 Regardless of which path you take, it is always important to feel at ease with the integrity, ethics, and practices of any agency before committing to work with them in the adoption process.

 Step 4: Apply for a specific program

 Once you have chosen your agency and the program you want to pursue, you will then begin to fill out paperwork through the agency in order to apply for the program you have chosen.
 It can be helpful (and is sometimes required) to attend a seminar by the agency to understand what programs are available and what to expect in the journey ahead.
-Although most agency will be able to give you a good understanding of what programs you qualify for before you apply, the formal application process will be able to solidly affirm that you meet all the requirements of a specific program before moving forward in the process.
+Although most agencies will be able to give you a good understanding of what programs you qualify for before you apply, the formal application process will be able to affirm that you meet all the requirements of a specific program before moving forward in the process.

 Step 5: Get a home study